Gillespie algorithm: Mathematics

+Given the two assumptions, the random waiting time for some reaction is exponentially distributed, with exponential rate being the sum of the individual reaction's rates.

+Validity in biochemical simulations

 Traditional continuous and deterministic biochemical rate equations do not accurately predict cellular reactions since they rely on bulk reactions that require the interactions of millions of molecules.
 They are typically modeled as a set of coupled ordinary differential equations.
 In contrast, the Gillespie algorithm allows a discrete and stochastic simulation of a system with few reactants because every reaction is explicitly simulated.
 A trajectory corresponding to a single Gillespie simulation represents an exact sample from the probability mass function that is the solution of the master equation.

 The physical basis of the algorithm is the collision of molecules within a reaction vessel.
 It is assumed that collisions are frequent, but collisions with the proper orientation and energy are infrequent.
-Therefore, all reactions within the Gillespie framework must involve at most two molecules.
-Reactions involving three molecules are assumed to be extremely rare and are modeled as a sequence of binary reactions.
-It is also assumed that the reaction environment is well mixed.
+It is assumed that the reaction environment is well mixed.